 Source: Scale AI

-Once the data has been uploaded it creates a preview.
+The Nucleus dataset dashboard contains all the datasets associated with a user.
+These datasets can be created by importing images/tasks that a user already has access to in Scale, via the command line interface the platform’s UI.
+As a user clicks into a dataset, a dashboard view provides an overview of the contents and statistics associated with the dataset.
 These datasets can be classified as one of three types: image dataset, video dataset, or lidar dataset.
-Each of these datasets has specific properties that may or may not be included while creating the dataset.
 Once the dataset's contents are uploaded, Nucleus supports uploading metadata which associates each dataset item with a scene, ground truth annotation model prediction, and segmentation mask.

 Source: Scale AI